 Many people basically believe that they can create their own religion.
-They’re moving away from institutions like church because they believe that all authority structures are bad.
+They’re moving away from institutions like the church because they believe that all authority structures are bad.
 People just want to be themselves.

 That’s one of the main things that we’re trying to speak into as a church in the present new reality.

-The gospel is not only that Jesus is your Savior, it’s also that He’s your Lord.
+The gospel is not only that Jesus is your Savior, but it’s also that He’s your Lord.
 Meaning, this is about obedience.
 He not only gets to shape what you believe, He also gets to shape the way you live—your money, your sex life, how you treat your neighbors, etc.

 Jesus is saying, “I have a holistic call on your life.”
 You can’t simply say, “I believe certain doctrines” and then handle money, your sex life, and your family life the same way as your neighbor.
 That’s never how Christianity was pitched in the New Testament.

 The word disciple is used 269 times, while the word “Christian” is used 3 times.
 Disciple is the paradigm of Christianity, and we have to get back to that.
 Our culture wants to move away from it.

 We want to be able to do whatever we want.
 But we must understand that Christianity isn’t just about victory, it’s about obedience.
 This is where our self-fulfillment gets challenged.

 In order to speak into this as a church, we need to embrace our own brokenness as leaders.
 We don’t need to hide the mistakes we make.
 I can’t be the hero of every sermon.

 And if I’m going to reach a culture that has shifted, I have to be able to walk with a limp.

 Humility will actually draw people to Jesus in the post-Christian West.
 Because their big thing is hypocrisy in the Church.